obpy/obpy/src/doc/source/codingstandard.rst

 Comments
 ---------

-Regular comments(beginning with #) have a space after the hash, `# like this`.
+* Regular comments (beginning with #) have a space after the hash, `# like this`.

-If the comment is for a conditional construct, the comment is placed immediately proceeding the construct.
+* If the comment is for a conditional construct, the comment is placed immediately proceeding the construct.
-If the comment is for an assignment or a regular line of code(method call, class creation, etc...), the comment is placed immediately proceeding the code.
+* If the comment is for an assignment or a regular line of code (method call, class creation, etc...), the comment is placed immediately proceeding the code.
+* If the comment is a block comment (i.e, it spans several physical lines), then it should end with a period.

 Examples::